brycegoh/opencamp/project/tests/k6/README.md

 ## Automated Test Comparison

-We've created a script that runs both tests and automatically compares the results.
+Runs both tests and automatically compares the results.
 This helps identify performance differences between inbox and outbox processing, which is crucial for balanced federation performance.

 ### How the Comparison Script Works